Australia Immigration

 There are several different ways to apply for citizenship.
 Here is a rundown of the people who are eligible to do so.

-Your parent was an Australian citizen
+1. Your Parent was an Australian Citizen

 The most obvious way to become a citizen is by descent.
 If you were born outside of Australia and are a citizen of some other nation, but one or both of your parents had Australian citizenship when you were born, you will be eligible to apply.